-As part of my day job, I've spent a lot of time working with Microsoft Excel and Microsoft PowerPoint.
-Not only with 2010, but also with Excel 2003 and Excel 2007.
-And with any task or software, the more you use it, the more efficient you get with it.
-Below are two key tips that I have learnt and… Continue reading 2 Tips to become more efficient at Microsoft Excel
+As part of my day job, I’ve spent a lot of time working with Microsoft Excel and Microsoft PowerPoint.
+Not only with 2010, but also with… Read More »2 Tips to become more efficient at Microsoft Excel

 Continuing with our Excel Tutorials, in this article, I’ll take you through using Goal Seek in Microsoft Excel 2007.
 The function is same as that of earlier versions of Excel as well as Excel 2010.
 The screenshots below are taken in 2007.

 In a startling revelation, Terry Myerson, who runs Microsoft’s operating systems unit, announced that all users of Windows 7, Windows 8 and Windows 8.1 will… Read More »Free upgrade to Windows 10 for all users